Readit News logoReadit News

 smachiz commented on Boom announces successful flight of XB-1 demonstrator aircraft boomsupersonic.com/flyby/... · Posted by u/rbanffy

-JumpCrisscross · a year ago
+JumpCrisscross · 2 years ago

 > Boom announced their own engine design last year but I'm assuming that's not ready